Encharted Cook

 What could be better than a delicious and classic green bean casserole served up during the holidays?
 For many families, this creamy dish is a staple of holiday gatherings - it's the perfect mix of crunchy, creamy, and savory that always satisfies, which is why it's been a popular classic for over 50 years.

-The much loved original Campbell's Green Bean Casserole recipe contained only 5 ingredients: condensed cream of mushroom soup, milk, black pepper, canned green beans, and crispy fried onions from a can.
-This great recipe is loved for both tasting great and being super easy to make.
+The original Campbell's Green Bean Casserole and much-loved recipe contained only 5 ingredients: condensed cream of mushroom soup, milk, black pepper, canned green beans, and crispy fried onions from a can.
+This great recipe is loved for its great taste and being super easy-to-make.
 Surprisingly, you can mix the ingredients in the same casserole dish and bake it.

 But I have found that with some tweaks, this Thanksgiving classic goes from yum to wow with very little extra preparation.

-And, instead of canned green beans I purchase frozen cut green beans and quickly blanche them.
+And, instead of canned green beans, I purchase frozen cut green beans and quickly blanche them.
 While the green beans cook, I saute thinly sliced fresh mushrooms in butter until they are browned and slightly caramelized.
-Lastly, I add shredded Swiss or gruyere cheese which melt well and have a nutty flavor.
+Lastly, I add shredded Swiss or gruyere cheese, which melts well and has a nutty flavor.

 The rest of the ingredients are exactly like the original recipe, the condensed mushroom soup, milk, black pepper, and crispy onions.